Seagate/management-controller-api-client-samples/README.md

 # Management-Controller
 The purpose of this repository is to keep the scripts, tools, and other configuration used in Management Controller(MC).
-This project is licensed under the AGPLv3.
+This project is licensed under Apache License 2.0.

 **Disclaimer: "Quality matters not quantity."**